 - 1. Post-construction discharges.
 This permit does not authorize stormwater discharges that originate from the site after construction activities have been completed and the site, including any temporary support activity site, has undergone final stabilization.
 Post-construction industrial stormwater discharges may need to be covered by a separate VPDES permit. - 2.
 Discharges mixed with nonstormwater.
 This permit does not authorize discharges that are mixed with sources of nonstormwater, other than those discharges that are identified in Section I D 2 (Exceptions to prohibition of nonstormwater discharges) and are in compliance with Section II D 5 (Nonstormwater discharge management). - 3.
 Discharges covered by another permit.
-This permit does not authorize stormwater discharges associated with construction activity that have been covered under an individual permit or required to obtain coverage under an alternative general permit in accordance with Part Section III X. - 4.
+This permit does not authorize stormwater discharges associated with construction activity that have been covered under an individual permit or required to obtain coverage under an alternative general permit. - 4.
 TMDL limitation.
-Discharges to waters for which a "total maximum daily load" (TMDL) allocation for sediment or a parameter that addresses sediment (such as total suspended solids, turbidity, or siltation) has been established by the State Water Control Board and approved by EPA are not eligible for coverage under this permit unless the stormwater pollution prevention plan (SWPPP) developed by the operator incorporates measures and controls that are consistent with the assumptions and requirements of such TMDL.
-To be eligible for coverage under this general permit, the SWPPP must incorporate any conditions applicable to discharges from the construction site that are necessary for consistency with the assumptions and requirements of the TMDL.
-If a specific wasteload allocation has been established that would apply to discharges from the construction site, the operator must incorporate that allocation into the SWPPP and implement necessary steps to meet that allocation. - C. Commingled discharges.
-Any discharge authorized by a different VSMP or VPDES permit may be commingled with discharges authorized by this permit.
+Discharges to waters for which a wasteload allocation (WLA) for a pollutant has been established in a "total maximum daily load" (TMDL) approved by the State Water Control Board that would apply to stormwater discharges from a construction activity are not eligible for coverage under this permit unless the stormwater pollution prevention plan (SWPPP) developed by the operator is consistent with the requirements related to TMDLs contained in Section II D 6. - 5.
+Impaired waters limitation.
+Discharges to waters that have been identified as impaired in the 2008 § 305(b)/303(d) Water Quality Assessment Integrated Report are not eligible for coverage under this permit unless the operator implements strategies and control measures consistent with Sections I H and II D 7.

-- D. Prohibition of nonstormwater discharges. - 1.
+- C. Commingled discharges.
+Any discharge authorized by a different VSMP or VPDES permit may be commingled with discharges authorized by this permit. - D. Prohibition of nonstormwater discharges. - 1.
 Except as provided in Sections I A 2, I C and I D 2, all discharges covered by this permit shall be composed entirely of stormwater associated with construction activity. - 2.
 The following nonstormwater discharges from active construction sites are authorized by this permit provided the nonstormwater component of the discharge is in compliance with Section II D 5 (Nonstormwater discharges): - a.
 Discharges from fire fighting activities; - b.
 Fire hydrant flushings; - c.
 Waters used to wash vehicles where detergents are not used; - d.
 Water used to control dust; - e.
-Potable water sources, including waterline flushings; - f.
-Water used for hydrostatic testing of new pipeline construction; - g.
-Routine external building wash down which does not use detergents; - h.
-Pavement washwaters where spills or leaks of toxic or hazardous materials have not occurred (unless all spilled material has been removed) and where detergents are not used; - i.
-Uncontaminated air conditioning or compressor condensate; - j.
-Uncontaminated ground water or spring water; - k.
-Foundation or footing drains where flows are not contaminated with process materials such as solvents; - 1.
-Uncontaminated excavation dewatering, and - m.
+Potable water sources, including uncontaminated waterline flushings; - f.
+Routine external building wash down which does not use detergents; - g.
+Pavement washwaters where spills or leaks of toxic or hazardous materials have not occurred (unless all spilled material has been removed) and where detergents are not used; - h.
+Uncontaminated air conditioning or compressor condensate; - i.
+Uncontaminated ground water or spring water; - j.
+Foundation or footing drains where flows are not contaminated with process materials such as solvents; - k.
+Uncontaminated excavation dewatering, and - 1.
 Landscape irrigation. - E. Releases of hazardous substances or oil in excess of reportable quantities.
 The discharge of hazardous substances or oil in the stormwater discharges from the construction site shall be prevented or minimized in accordance with the stormwater pollution prevention plan for the site.
-This permit does not relieve the permittee of the reporting requirements of 40 CFR Part 110 (2002), 40 CFR Part 117 (2002) and 40 CFR Part 302 (2002) or §62.1-44.34:19 of the Code of Virginia.
+This permit does not relieve the permittee of the reporting requirements of 40 CFR Part 110 (2002), 40 CFR Part 117 (2002) and 40 CFR Part 302 (2002) or § 62.1-44.34:19 of the Code of Virginia.

-Where a release containing a hazardous substance or oil in an amount equal to or in excess of a reportable quantity established under either 40 CFR Part 110 (2002), 40 CFR Part 117 (2002) or 40 CFR Part 302 (2002) occurs during a 24-hour period:
+Where a release containing a hazardous substance or oil in an amount equal to or in excess of a reportable quantity established under either 40 CFR Part 110 (2002), 40 CFR Part 117 (2002), 40 CFR Part 302 (2002), or § 62.1-44.34.19 of the Code of Virginia occurs during a 24-hour period: